 We made Salmon Arm our base for this journey and stayed at the Bonvoy Marriott Hotel.

-This location offered some views of the lake and extra large comfy standard rooms.
-The hotel is a good spot to access all of the area’s activities.
+This location offered some views of the lake and extra large, comfy standard rooms.
+The hotel is a good spot to access the area’s activities.

 McGuire Lake Park provide walking trails in Salmon Arm.